apache/pekko/docs/src/main/paradox/common/binary-compatibility-rules.md

 ## API stability annotations and comments

-Akka gives a very strong binary compatibility promise to end-users.
-However some parts of Akka are excluded from these rules, for example internal or known evolving APIs may be marked as such and shipped as part of an overall stable module.
+Pekko gives a very strong binary compatibility promise to end-users.
+However some parts of Pekko are excluded from these rules, for example internal or known evolving APIs may be marked as such and shipped as part of an overall stable module.
 As general rule any breakage is avoided and handled via deprecation and method addition, however certain APIs which are known to not yet be fully frozen (or are fully internal) are marked as such and subject